 34.09 Language Requirements

-A student must demonstrate good knowledge of Hebrew and English, and successfully complete a course in scientific writing in English.
+A student must demonstrate good knowledge of English, and complete successfully a course in scientific writing in English.

 In addition, the student may take courses in German, French, Russian or any other language according to the Committee's recommendation.